mautic/developer-documentation-new/docs/rest_api/forms.rst

      - Required status - ``1`` or ``true`` indicates the field is mandatory for submission.
 When not set, it defaults to optional
    * - ``validationMessage``
      - string
-     - Message displayed when a required field is left empty
+     - Custom message that appears when a User leaves a required field empty
    * - ``helpMessage``
      - string
      - Text provided to assist Users in completing the field